Phlegra (mythology)

-Phlegra (Φλέγρα) is both a real and a mythical location in both Greek and Roman mythology.
+Phlegra (Φλέγρα) is both a real and a mythical location in Greek and Roman mythology.

-Phlegra is a peninsula of Macedonia (more specifically in Chalkidike) in modern Greece; it is an ancient name for Pallene in historical Thrace, the latter as per the toponymy of the ancients; Pallene – and Phlegra – is most commonly called nowadays Kassandra, or Peninsula of Kassandra.
+Phlegra is a peninsula of Macedonia (more specifically in Chalkidike) in modern Greece; it is an ancient name for Pallene in historical Thrace, the latter as per the toponymy of the ancients.
+Pallene and Phlegra is most commonly called nowadays Kassandra, or Peninsula of Kassandra.
 In Greek mythology, it is the site of Zeus's overthrowing of the Giants (Gigantes) at the end of the Gigantomachy.

 The Greek geographer Strabo (c.63 BC – c.
 24 AD) writes: